Frequently Asked Questions

-Illinois Real Estate License Holding Company is a wholly owned subsidiary of Kale Realty LLC meant as a service to keep agent and broker licenses active while they are not currently practicing real estate.
-While in the holding company licensees are not required to join an association of Realtors; however, they are also not able to practice real estate actively, but instead can work on a referral basis only.
+Illinois Real Estate License Holding Company is a wholly owned subsidiary of Kale Realty meant as a service to keep agent and broker licenses active while they are not currently practicing real estate.
+While in the holding company licensees are not required to join a local association; however, they are also not able to practice real estate actively, but instead can work on a referral basis only.

-Placing your license in holding takes your license out of active broker/REALTOR® practice.
+Placing your license in holding takes your license out of active broker or REALTOR® practice.

 CE requirements are the same as if you were actively practicing real estate.

-No, under Illinois law, you may only work for one broker.
+No, under Illinois law, you may only work for one broker at a time.

 Awesome!
 That’s what we’re here for.
 Please call us anytime at 312.238.9796.
 95% of the time we answer the phone live, but if you get our voicemail, simply leave a message and we’ll call you right back.